sandesh001/First-Pigeon-pea-datset-for-diseases-detection/README.md

-# Research-paper-writing-complete-guide (Classification Task)
+# Dataset is publicly available for research purpose
-Shown example of research paper Pigeon-pea diseases detectioon
+ping dataset request on Email: 2018pec901@sggs.ac.in